-- Women-Women are almost twice as likely as men to develop GAD. - People with another mental illnesses or substance use disorder- People living with GAD often have another mental illness.
+- Women-Women are almost twice as likely as men to develop GAD. - Older adults-It's not uncommon for people to develop GAD later in life. - People with another mental illnesses or substance use disorder People living with GAD often have another mental illness.
 Mood illnesses like depression, other anxiety disorders and substance use disorders commonly occur with GAD.
 People who start to experience GAD when they're younger may be more likely to be diagnosed with more than one mental illness. - Family members-GAD seems to run in families, so you have a higher risk of developing the illness if a close family member also has GAD.